Nonequilibrium diffusion of active particles bound to a semi-flexible polymer network: simulations and fractional Langevin equation: Theory: a nonequilibrium fractional Langevin equation

 where $M(z)=\sqrt{{z}}-D_+\left({\sqrt{z}}\right)$ is used.
 The DACF has the same power-law scaling relation as the VACF with a different amplitude.
 To examine whether the simulation data for various parameter conditions follow Eq.~\eqref{eq:dacf_ac}, we plot the simulated DACFs, $C_{\Delta X}^{\mathrm{(ac)}}(t;\delta t)/(\sigma\mathcal{Y})^2$, to collapse on the master curve (solid line) given by Eq.~\eqref{eq:dacf_ac} [Fig.~\ref{fig4}(b) \& (c)].
 The results show the following.
 For the timescales of $\delta t > \tau_A$ [Fig.~\ref{fig4}(b)], the plotted DACFs have the same power-law decay ($t^{-3/2}$) and are in excellent agreement with the theory (solid line).
 However, for the timescales of $\tau_0<\delta t<\tau_A$ [Fig~\ref{fig4}(c)], the DACFs do not precisely follow the expected scaling (solid line).
 The FLE model does not perfectly fit in this regime, presumably because the condition of $\delta t\gg \tau_0$ was insufficiently met where the active ballistic motion is not fully transmitted along the polymer particles, so the viscoelastic feedback is incomplete.

 From the VACF \eqref{eq:vacf_ac} we evaluate the MSD to find

 The MSD is expected to increase as $\sim t^{3/2}$ for $\tau_0<t<\tau_A$ and $\sim t^{1/2}$ for $t>\tau_A$.
+Interestingly, the active displacement also behaves as fractional Brownian motion in terms of the power-law scaling for the MSD and DACF ($H=3/4$ for $\tau_0<t<\tau_A$ and $H=1/4$ for $t>\tau_A$).
 In Fig.~\ref{fig4}(a) we plot the MSDs for various simulation conditions after rescaling with $\sigma^2\mathcal{Y}^2$.
 The simulation data overall follow the scaling behaviors with the expected amplitude.
 We note that if Pe is sufficiently high in which the active MSD dominates over the passive counterpart, the active particle interacting with a semi-flexible chain seemingly illustrates the Rouse motion ($t^{1/2}$) of a flexible chain for $t>\tau_A$.
 Here, the active Rouse-like diffusion is distinguished from the genuine Rouse motion via the magnitude of displacements.
 The fact that the active exponent $1/2$ is smaller than the thermal part $3/4$ suggests that in the semi-flexible polymer media the active displacement is more subdiffusive than the thermal displacement.
 This behavior is seen as counter-intuitive in that the persistent active noise helps the particle diffuse faster than the thermal particle fluctuating by a $\delta$-correlated noise.
 We also note that the superdiffusion for $t<\tau_A$ occurs with the anomalous exponent slightly greater than $3/2$.
-Such discrepancy is expected from our analysis of the DACF.
+This discrepancy is also evident in our analysis of the DACF at these timescales [Fig.~\ref{fig4}(c)], which presumably stems from inaccuracies in the self-propulsion time or noise strength of the active noise that can play a significant role in the displacement correlation at these specific timescales.